We are investing $2.3 million in 2016/17 to refurbish Victoria’s historic rail buildings and open them up for use by local people.

 The buildings are restored in conjunction with heritage architects, to ensure the restorations are as sympathetic as possible to the original building designs.

-Two restorations are currently completed or underway:
+The following projects are currently completed or underway:

 Works under the program have transformed the historic Avoca Station building into a community arts and garden precinct.